 The Forestry Commission will be returning over 2.5 miles of artificially straightened Avon Water to its natural meandering stream course through Wootton Riverine Woodland.
 This two-year project seeks to safeguard the New Forest’s internationally important wetland habitats and help to prevent erosion washing gravel downstream.

-This restoration work will slow the flow and reduce the impact of flood risk downstream.
+This restoration work will also slow the flow and reduce the impact of flood risk downstream.
 Householders in the area should be better protected from flooding by working with nature, rather than against it.
 By restoring the natural watercourses we will help to make sure the river is more resilient in both winter floods and summer droughts.

 A flood risk assessment was undertaken, as part of the planning application, to provide evidence that the restoration works will not cause problems downstream and upstream.